colinhacks/zod/blog/clerk-fellowship.md

 Let's look at some of the context here.

-## Zod's current funding story

-Zod's has [many generous donors](https://github.com/sponsors/colinhacks) and is likely one of the most well-sponsored TypeScript utility libraries of its kind.
-Right now, that works out to just over $2600/mo.

-I'm greatful for this level of support, and it far exceed my expectations from when I first set up my GitHub Sponsors profile.
-But with much love and appreciation to all the people and companies that support Zod, it's far from replacing a full-time salary in the US.

 ## On deck: Zod 4

-Starting in April, I spent ~6 weeks merging or closing over a hundred pull requests, culminating in the release of Zod 3.23.
-For the last month or so I've been speccing out Zod's next major version.
-In my estimation it will take about three more months of full-time work to complete the rewrite and roll out the new release responsibly to Zod's now-massive base of users and third-party ecosystem libraries.

 The current major version of Zod (v3) was released in 2021.
-In terms of structure and implementation, I got a lot of things right with Zod 3; it's been capable of supporting 23(!) minor releases, each with new features and enhancements, with no breaking changes to the public API.
+In terms of structure and implementation, I got a lot of things right with Zod 3.
+The codebase has been versatile enough to supporting 23(!) minor releases, each with new features and enhancements, with no breaking changes to the public API.

 But there are a couple structural issues that need to be addressed and will require breaking changes.
 (It's worth noting that the vast majority of Zod users will not be affected, but a lot of the libraries in Zod's ecosystem rely on internal APIs and will need to be updated.)

 - To simplify the codebase and enable easier code generation tooling, some subclasses of `ZodType` will be split or consolidated.
 - To improve performance, the signature of the (quasi-)internal `_parse` method will be changed.
 Any user-defined subclasses of `ZodType` will need to be updated accordingly.
 - To clean up autocompletion, some internal methods and properties will be made `protected`.
 Some current APIs will be deprecated; some deprecated APIs will be removed.
+- To improve error reporting, I'll be simplifying Zod's error map system.
+The new system will also be more amenable to internationalization.
 - To enable `exactOptionalPropertyTypes` semantics, the logic used to determine key optionality in `ZodObject` will change.
 Depending on the value of `exactOptionalPropertyTypes` in your `tsconfig.json`, some inferred types may change (RFC forthcoming).
 - To improve TypeScript server performance, some generic class signatures (e.g. `ZodUnion`) will be changed or simplified.
 Other type utilities will be re-implemented for efficiency, but may result in marginally different behavior in some contexts.

-All told, Zod 4 will be a ground-up rewrite of the library with virtually no breaking changes for typical users, dramatic speed improvements, a simpler internal structure, and a big slate of new features.
-In my estimation, it'll take around three months to complete the rewrite and roll out the new release responsibly to Zod's now-massive base of users and third-party ecosystem libraries.
-(This includes the time required to build a new documentation site and coordinate a larger effort around internationalization.)
+All told, Zod 4 will be a ground-up rewrite of the library (with few breaking changes for typical users), dramatic speed improvements, a simpler internal structure, and a big slate of new features.

+## Zod's current funding story

+Zod's has [many generous donors](https://github.com/sponsors/colinhacks) and is likely one of the most well-sponsored TypeScript utility libraries of its kind.
+Right now, that works out to just over $2600/mo.
+I'm greatful for this level of support, and it far exceed my expectations from when I first set up my GitHub Sponsors profile.

+But with much love and appreciation to all the people and companies that support Zod, that's far from replacing a full-time salary in the US.

+I've spent about two months thus far releasing Zod 3.23 (the final 3.x releases) and spec'ing out the roadmap for Zod 4.
+In my estimation it will take about three more months of full-time work to complete the rewrite and roll out the new release responsibly to Zod's now-massive base of users and third-party ecosystem libraries.
 I'm beyond excited to do all this work, but that's a long time to be without an income.

 ## The Clerk fellowship